Fulguritude/code-discovery-exercises/OCaml/README.md

 ## Setup

-We'll go with a Linux / WSL description of installation, as well as setup for Sublime Text.
+We'll go with a Linux / WSL (Windows Subsystem for Linux) description of the installation, as well as setup for Sublime Text.

 First, you'll want to download the OCaml language.